mesosphere/marathon/docs/artifact-store.md

 ## Automatic Artifact Storing

 An AppDefinition holds a sequence of URIs, that get fetched on each instance, that gets started.
+The artifact could be fetched directly from the source, or put into the artifact store.
+One simple way to do this is automatic artifact storing.

 The AppDefinition has a field storeUrls, which holds an array of URL strings.
 Every URL here is processed in this way: